-Rising Tide became a member of the NCGA in 2008.
+Rising Tide became a member of NCG in 2008.
 The association offers many benefits to its members, including bulk buying power that has allowed us to provide national brands to our customers at very affordable prices.
-The NCGA website offers information about the cooperative model and about other member co-ops.
+The NCG website offers information about the cooperative model and about other member co-ops.

 The Cornucopia Institute

 Cornucopia advocates for family-scale organic farming from Cornucopia, Wisconsin.
 They research and publish reports on many sectors of the organic industry, helping consumers to distinguish between “greenwashed” products and the real thing.
 Their website includes news, reports, and alerts related to organic food issues.